AnTulcha/Celbridge/Examples/01-markdown/readme.md

 # Markdown Cheat Sheet

-This example shows how to edit and preview documentation written in the [markdown](https://www.markdownguide.org/) format.
+Celbridge supports writing documentation using the popular [markdown](https://www.markdownguide.org/) format.

-You can switch between the edit & preview modes using the buttons in the inspector window.
+You can switch between the edit & preview modes using the buttons in the inspector window on the right hand side.
+The preview panel updates as you type.

 Here's a quick cheat-sheet for some common Mardown elements.